Doctor of Philosophy (PhD) in Military Leadership

 Earn a doctorate degree in Military Leadership, advance scholarly research and your career

-The PhD in Military Leadership is designed for those serving in either senior Officers or Enlisted positions that want to take their skills to a higher level for serving the Nation.
-It is also suitable for those associated with the operations of military personnel.
-In a world where the advancement of technology is increasing at a faster pace, this degree is researched based that will support your development of what is the leading edge theory and applications applied in this special role.
-Leadership is more than people based and global requirements of equipment, technology and personnel all need managing to be effective.
+The PhD in Military leadership is designed for those serving in either senior Officer or Enlisted positions that want to take their leadership skills to a higher level for serving and protecting the Nation.
+It is also suitable for those associated with the operations of military personnel, defense contractors or DoD agencies.
+In a world where the advancement of technology is increasing at a faster pace, this degree is research based and will support your development of critical thinking, leading edge theory and applications in this special role.
+This degree prepares you for effective leadership in the arena of defense; to lead, to direct and to manage personnel, technology, and resources on a global platform.

 Expert guidance in doctoral research